Help Centre

 FAQ

-How can I apply for Legal Aid Alberta?
+How can I apply for legal aid in Alberta?

 You can apply by phone at 1-866-845-3425.
 We are open Monday to Friday from 8:15 am to 4:15 pm (excluding holidays).
 Our wait times fluctuate throughout the day depending on the volume of callers.
-Youths, callers currently being held in custody, callers with criminal court within 2 weeks, and callers needing to start a new application are provided priority phone access.
+Youths, callers currently being held in custody and callers needing to start a new application are provided priority phone access.

 For information on our eligibility criteria please visit Eligibility – Legal Aid Alberta.